winery/winery/docs/dev/ToolChain.md

 * Go to eclipse/winery --> Pull Request
 * Fill in the title of the Pull Request and give a more detailed description of the changes or added functionality
-* In case of UI changes: Add Screenshots
+* In case of UI changes: Add screenshots
 * Add `[x]` to the items listed in the write field
 * Check the description in the Preview and send the Pull Request